usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Person ID

-A function that allows the user to input a form of personal identification.
-For example, the form can ask for a social security number and include a checkbox to specify that the user doesn't have one, allowing them to instead input a Veterans Affairs file number.
+A function that allows the user to specify a form of personal identification.
+For example, the form can ask for a social security number and include a checkbox to specify that the user doesn't have one, allowing them to instead specify a Veterans Affairs file number.

 - File: [/src/js/definitions/personId.js](../../src/js/definitions/personId.js)
 - `uiSchema`: Yes